MARK STREET UNITED CHURCH

 Community Connections

 The Peterborough Lions Club, after years of doing so, continues to ask for donations of your old but not excessively scratched prescription eyeglasses.
 Now, they also have a gently used shoe collection.
-These donations can now be made at Mark Street United Church beginning as early as Sunday, April 14th.
+These donations can now be made at Mark Street United Church.
 There will be a box for eyeglasses and a separate large box for shoes on the landing between the two sets of stairs and under the coat rack when going up the staircase on the right in Friendship Hall.
 Drop your donations into the boxes so that they may be sent to many international locations who have the need.

 Thank you for your anticipated involvement.